SFPC/BeginningCodersBootcamp/curriculum/2_random_control_flow_and_returns.md

 }
 ```

 The line `x = x + 1` is something we haven't seen before.
-First the right side of this assignment is evaluated: `x + 1`.
+It's important to understand that the right side of this assignment is evaluated: `x + 1`first.
 Then `x` is assigned to this new value.
 In other words, 1 is added to the variable `x`.
 If we run the program, we'll see the x position of the circle change over time, because 1 is added to `x` on every frame of the program.

 This is only possible because we have declared `x` in the `.h` file.
 Declaring it here causes `x` to persist over the lifetime of the program.
 This allows us to store state that persists.